maRT1gaS/cloudflare-docs/content/ssl/client-certificates/configure-your-mobile-app-or-iot-device.md

       await setCache(cacheKey, JSON.stringify(data));
       return new Response('', { status: 201 });
     } else {
-      return new Response(
+      return new Response('Unable to parse temperature and/or timestamp from JSON POST body', {
-        'Unable to parse temperature and/or timestamp from JSON POST body', { status: 400 }
+        status: 400,
-      );
+      });
     }
   } catch (err) {
     return new Response(err, { status: 500 });